HavardNJ/boardcad-le/user_guide.md

 Currently six languages are supported: English, French, Portuguese, Spanish, Norwegian, and Dutch.
 You will need to restart BoardCAD for the changes to appear.

-When designing a new board it is common to get some inspiration from other designs, by copying for example the outline, or just comparing the current design with other designs.
-Depending on what you have at hand, this can be done in different ways.
-If you already have the model of the other board you can load the board and show it in the background as a Ghost board.
-If you have the physical board you can take take measurements and add those as guide points.
-If you have a picture of the board you can use that as a template by displaying the picture in the background.

-### Ghost board
-A ghost board can be loaded in the background to compare designs.
-The ghost board can be moved by holding down G (brings it into focus) and using the arrow keys.
-The ghost board can also be scaled to the same size as the current board using the command in the board menu.
-Ghost boards can be rotated using the Q an W hotkeys.

-### Guide points
-You can add guidepoints by clicking the Add guide point button and directly insert the point in the 'board area' by clicking.
-You can also open the Guide points table either via the Board menu or via Right click of the mouse.
-Once the table is open you can directly edit any existing guide points by double clicking.
-By right clicking the mouse you can choose to add new guide points via (x,y) coordinates or you can choose to remove any highlighted guidepoints.

-### Background image
-A background image can be loaded in every view.
-This is positioned by holding down T and clicking on the tail of the image, and holding down N and clicking on the nose.

 ## PRINTING
 Board templates can be printed in full scale.
 In addition